Currency-One/deepstream-ruby/README.md

 # or
 ds = Deepstream::Client.new('ws://localhost:6020')
 # or
-ds = Deepstream::Client.new('ws://localhost:6020/deepstream',
+ds = Deepstream::Client.new('ws://localhost:6020/deepstream-v3',
   ack_timeout: nil, # ACK timeout; if nil, then the client never checks ACK timeout errors
-  autologin: false, # authorise the client when a Websocket connection is initialized; you don't need to call login() then
   credentials: { username: 'John', password: 'Doe' }, # credentials used to authorise the client
   heartbeat_interval: nil # when two server heartbeats are missed the client considers the connection to be lost
-  max_reconnect_attempts: nil,
-  max_reconnect_interval: 30, # seconds
-  reconnect_interval: 1, # seconds, the final interval is a lower number from (reconnect_interval * failed_attempts, max_reconnect_interval)
   emit_timeout: 0, # if 0, then events that failed to be emitted are thrown away
                    # if nil, then events are stored in a buffer, waiting for reconnection
                    # if another number, then events are stored in a buffer and sent if the client reconnects in emit_timeout seconds
   verbose: false, # show verbose information about connection, incoming and outgoing messages etc.
-  debug: false # use for testing only; if true, any exception will terminate the client )
+  debug: false, # use for testing only; if true, any exception will terminate the client
+  in_thread: true # if true, putting client in separated thread )
 # log in to the server
 ds.login